- American Studies (18)

 Introduction to reporting techniques, including interviewing, fact checking, obtaining documents, and reporting on speeches, public meetings, and events.
 Prerequisite: JRN 130.
 Fall, Spring.

 Basic principles of journalism for radio and television news.
 Introduction to interview techniques, electronic news gathering, researching, writing, producing, and reporting news for radio and television.
 Lecture, practice, and fieldwork.
 Prerequisite: JRN 130 or permission of instructor.
 Fall, Spring.

 This course will examine the way the mass media shapes public perception of a contemporary societal issue.
 Students will analyze and interpret the roles of the media in a democratic society and how media can sometimes change human understanding and behavior in regard to this issue.
 May be repeated for credit as "issues" change.
 Prerequisite: ITW.
 Spring.

 Media coverage of environmental issues is analyzed from scientific, economic, political and legal perspectives.
 For both science and non-science majors, a clearer understanding of how the media covers the environment and the various institutional interests involved in that coverage results through critical analysis and research projects.
 Spring, even years.

-Training in news writing, photojournalism, video journalism, podcasting, radio news, and graphic design for publication within the Equinox, the Kronicle, or WKNH Radio.
+Training in news writing, photojournalism, social media, multimedia and visual design and layout with the Equinox, the Kronicle, or WKNH Radio.
 May be repeated for credit.
 Only 4 credits may be counted toward the journalism major.
 Prerequisite: ITW 101.
 Fall, Spring.